High School Prodigies Have It Easy Even in Another World: Seven Prodigies

-Ringo is a very intelligent inventor who is able to invent nuclear reactors that produce practically no radiation on her own.
+Ringo is a very intelligent inventor who is able to invent nuclear reactors on her own that produce practically no radiation.
 She is usually targeted by criminals who want her capabilities for profit and lives in isolation in outer space.
 She has a computer companion named Kumausa.
 Ringo was born out of artificial insemination with her DNA modified, making her rather intelligent from a young age.
 Ringo was estranged from humanity since her mother, a scientist, abandoned her out of jealousy but her mother was forced to divorce by her father, blaming her for abandoning her and discovering it, until meeting Tsukasa in middle school who gave her a reason to live.